-From Hwy-101 the road to Ecola Park is a pleasant drive on windy road through an old growth forest with lots of very large trees.
-Take the road at a reasonable speed and it is a very pleasant drive that takes about 15 minutes to get to the parking area and there is a small parking fee.
+From Hwy-101 take the road to Ecola Park.
+This pleasant road winds through an old growth forest with lots of very large trees.
+Take the road at a reasonable speed as it is quite windy.
+The drive takes 15 minutes to get to the parking area and there is a small parking fee.
 On a clear day the coastline is pretty amazing.
 You can take a short hike down to the beach (recommended) and if you are lucky you can watch parasailers taking off from the sloped fields and floating in the sky.
 The shallow coastal waters make for some nice wave action to enhance photos.

 The parasailers sit in a seat that resembles a large version of a child seat on a swing.
 They sit on a seat with their legs extending below and with sides all the way around.
 The front panel contains gauges and instruments.
 I am guessing that they were probably for measuring altitude, windspeed, etc. The parasail connects to the seat.
 The pilot places the parasail behind and then runs down the slopped field.
 After a very short distance the pilot is airborne and floating silently through the air.
 The updrafts kept them aloft and the controls on the parasail allow pilots to soar maneuver with a high degree of precision.
 I spent a long time watching because it looked so peaceful and fun to fly powered only by the wind.

-One of the main attractions of Cannon Beach is the beach itself and the rock formations, particularly Haystack Rock.
+One of the main attractions of Cannon Beach is the beach and the rock formations, particularly Haystack Rock.
 The fine sand beach is very shallow and the waterline moves a very long distance between high and low tides.
 I like taking beach photos towards the end of the day because there are fewer people and you often get some nice colors in the sky and in the water.
 Sunset photos from the beach can be pretty spectacular especially when you get the rocks in the background.
 You can also get some views of “Terrible Tilly,” the lighthouse situated in the ocean on a rock outcrop,